Romani people in the United States: Migration to the US

+People who reported Roma ethnicity per 100,000 residents, by state, in the 2020 United States census.
+The census counted 16,258 people, far below published estimates of the total Romani population.

 By the 2000s, there has been some acknowledgement of the growing presence of Romani peoples within America as the Census forms of 2000 were disseminated for the first time in Romani language, furthermore, as of 2010, five sessions in Congress have been held to address the growing increase of Romani asylum seekers to the US, due to the anti-Romani sentiment of Europe.

 The new wave of Romani people such as the Romungre from Hungary and the Catani from Romania to be concentrated in New York and Chicago.

-Many Romani people also came from Cuba, Canada, Mexico or South America, from where it was easier to immigrate to the United States.
+Many Romani people also came from Cuba, Canada, Mexico, or South America, from where it was easier to immigrate to the United States.

 Early Romani immigrants reported a wide range of occupations to census officials, including farmer, laborer, showman, animal trainer, horse trader, musician, and coppersmith, among others.
 In the 19th century, Roma American men typically engaged in nomadic occupations common in Europe, while women frequently practiced fortune telling.
 As automobiles began to replace horses, men transitioned to roles in selling and repairing cars, as well as metalworking.
 Mobility has been a fundamental aspect of Roma culture; while some Roma Americans continue to travel or relocate as urban migrants in search of work, others exhibit a level of sedentism comparable to that of non-Romani Americans.

-Between April and September 2023, the Republican National Committee assisted 1,238 Romani people, among them 1,129 Ukrainian refugees from Ukraine due to the Russo-Ukrainian war.
+Between April and September 2023, the Roma National Center assisted 1,238 Romani people, among them 1,129 Ukrainian refugees from Ukraine due to the Russo-Ukrainian war.